-ECGs and event monitors are used to help analyze this electrical signaling through
+ECGs and event monitors are used to help analyze this electrical signal in the heart.

-An event monitor is very similar to something called a Holter monitor.
-This is another
+An event monitor is similar to a Holter monitor.
+This is another portable device used

-portable device used to analyze the heart’s signaling.
-Holter monitors record continuously,
+to analyze the heart rhythm.
+Holter monitors record continuously, usually for about

-usually for about 24 to 48 hours.
-An event monitor does not record continuously.
-Instead,
+24 to 48 hours.
+An event monitor doesn't record continuously.
+Instead, it records

 if an abnormal heart rhythm is detected.
 Event monitors can be worn for a month or

-does the same thing.
-However, it also records the information from a few minutes before
+Memory looping monitor.
+A monitor does the same thing.
+But it also records the information from a few minutes

 Why might I need to use an event monitor?

-Sometimes a healthcare provider may suspect that you have an abnormal heart rhythm
+Sometimes a healthcare provider may think you have an abnormal heart rhythm based

-based on your medical history, even if your ECG looks normal.
-Certain abnormal heart
+on your symptoms and medical history, even if your ECG looks normal.
+Certain abnormal

-rhythms happen infrequently and temporarily.
-A random ECG is unlikely to pick up your
+heart rhythms happen infrequently and temporarily.
+A random ECG is unlikely to pick

-abnormal heart rhythm if this is the case.
-An event monitor may be a better option
+up your abnormal heart rhythm if this is the case.
+An event monitor may be a better

-for you.
-That way, you can record your heart’s electrical activity when you are having
+option for you.
+That way, you can record your heart’s electrical activity when you

-symptoms from your abnormal rhythm.
-Wearing the event monitor can help determine whether
+are having symptoms from your abnormal rhythm.
+Wearing the event monitor can help

-you have an abnormal heart rhythm.
-If you do have an abnormal rhythm, the event monitor
+show if you have an abnormal heart rhythm.
+If you do have an abnormal rhythm, the

 You may need to wear an event monitor if your heartbeat is abnormally fast, abnormally